 Frequently Asked Questions

 An adult high school diploma is based on credits earned in previous high school experience combined with credits earned in evening high school classes.
-Rather than having to pass 5 high-stakes GED tests, individuals can take adult diploma classes where course grades are a combination of class participation, attendance, tests, quizzes, writing,and projects.
+Rather than having to pass 5 high-stakes HiSET tests, individuals can take adult diploma classes where course grades are a combination of class participation, attendance, tests, quizzes, writing,and projects.

 A: It depends on how strong the individual’s math, reading and writing skills are and how many credits have been earned in previous high school experience.